 The first phase of this project involves testing Y chromosome DNA, which is the DNA that is passed down from father to son.
 This is particularly useful since family names are also passed down from father to son.
 The second phase will also include mitochondrial DNA (mtDNA) which is passed down from mother to child.

-For more information on the Mennonite DNA project contact or .
+For more information on the Mennonite DNA project contact Glenn Penner (firstname.lastname@example.org) or Tim Janzen (email@example.com), or visit the Mennonite DNA Project website.

 1. Establish how many progenitors (common ancestors) there were for the present day Mennonite population.